 Should you offer to pay out of pocket?

-Paying out of pocket keeps your insurance record clean and means you will avoid a premium increase.
-But remember the other party has to agree to you paying out of pocket and not making a claim.
+Paying out of pocket keeps your insurance record clean and avoids a premium increase.
+But remember, the other party has to agree to you paying out of pocket and not making a claim.

 FAQs: Parking lot accidents